hirrolot/metalang99/README.md

 [interpreter]: include/metalang99/eval/eval.h
 [continuation-passing style]: https://en.wikipedia.org/wiki/Continuation-passing_style

-### Q: What about debugging?

-A: See the chapter [_Testing, debugging, and error reporting_](https://hirrolot.gitbook.io/metalang99/testing-debugging-and-error-reporting).

-### Q: What about IDE support?

-A: I use VS Code for development.
-It enables pop-up suggestments of macro-generated constructions but, of course, it does not support macro syntax highlightment.

 ### Q: Why not third-party code generators?

 A: See the blog post [_What’s the Point of the C Preprocessor, Actually?_]

-### Q: Compilation times?

-A: To run the benchmarks, execute `./scripts/bench.sh` from the root directory.

 ### Q: Why formal specification?